ncw/swift/README.md

 Testing
 -------

-To run the tests you'll need access to an Openstack Swift server or a Rackspace Cloud files account.
+To run the tests you can either use an embedded fake Swift server either use a real Openstack Swift server or a Rackspace Cloud files account.

-Set these environment variables before running the tests
+When using a real Swift server, you need to set these environment variables before running the tests

     export SWIFT_API_USER='user'
     export SWIFT_API_KEY='key'